pycontribs/gri/README.md

 the missing change.

 ## Related tools
+* [git-review][3] is the git extension for working with gerrit, where I am also one of the core contributors.
 * [GerTTY](https://github.com/openstack/gertty) is a very useful tui for gerrit which inspired me but which presents one essential design limitation: it does not work with multiple Gerrit servers.
+* [Gerrit-View](https://github.com/Gruntfuggly/gerrit-view) is a vscode plugin
+that can be installed from [Visual Studio Marketplace][2].

 ## Notes
 1. <span id="f1"></span> The reality is that `gri` name comes from my attempt to